awsdocs/amazon-elasticache-docs/doc_source/redis/CacheNodes.NodeReplacement.md

 **To replace a replica in any Redis cluster**

   1. Increase the replica count by adding a replica to the shard or replication group\.
-For more information, see [Increasing the Number of Replicas in a Shard](increase-replica-count.md)\.
+For more information, see [Increasing the number of replicas in a shard](increase-replica-count.md)\.

   1. Delete the replica you want to replace\.
-For more information, see [Decreasing the Number of Replicas in a Shard](decrease-replica-count.md)\.
+For more information, see [Decreasing the number of replicas in a shard](decrease-replica-count.md)\.

   1. Update the endpoints in your application\.